chrisstef/polyplace/README.md

 - Open Metamask.
 - Open the Network Configuration panel.
 - Open Custom RPC.
-- Connect to Matic Mumbai Testnet.
+- Connect to Mumbai Testnet.

-Another way to connect to Mumbai Testnet is by using the following link: https://chainlist.org/ You can add the network of your choice by simply connecting your wallet.
+Another way to connect to Mumbai Testnet is by using the following link: https://chainlist.org/ and add the network of your choice by simply connecting your wallet.

 ### Getting test MATIC